Too many people

 Ask yourself are you contributing to the overall health and improvement of our community?
 Why are you here?

 P.S.
-I think a good analogy for what I am trying to say is happening right now on the Internet News Front.
+I think a good analogy for what I am trying to say about FIRE trends is happening right now on the Internet News Front.
 Some Click Bait title makes me scroll through page after page of near meaningless fluff.
 I end up quitting before I ever even get to the part of the story that made me click in the first place.
 This is by design, great design for ‘hits’, poor design for content.
 What was their purpose?
 To tell me something, or to get more views?

 P.S.S.
 I had the perfect pic in mind for that last paragraph.
 But alas, nobody has created a screen shot of Jacob Reynolds playing a young George Kellogg in The Road to Wellville as he demands ‘Meat and Potatoes‘ at the table.
 Oh well, can’t win em’all I suppose.